honojs/hono/README.md

 ## Hono in 1 minute

-A demonstration to create an application of Cloudflare Workers with Hono.
+A demonstration to create an application for Cloudflare Workers with Hono.

 ![Demo](https://user-images.githubusercontent.com/10682/151973526-342644f9-71c5-4fee-81f4-64a7558bb192.gif)